CommVault Systems (CVLT) Q4 2017 Results - Earnings Call Transcript

 Let's now turn to the impact of the new standard on our recast fiscal 2017 results.
 I will start with the income statement and then present the cash flow statement and balance sheet.
 As shown in Footnote A, the net impact on software revenue was $5.75 million, or less than 2% of software revenue reported under historical GAAP.
 In the box to the right, you will see the detail of the adjustments impacting software revenue.
 Commvault has always applied the old rules-based revenue recognition standard in a rigorous and consistent manner.
 For example, in certain situations, we recognized software revenue on a cash basis.
 Furthermore, under historical GAAP, we were required to record revenue under a sell-through approach.
 This often meant requiring certain end user documentation in order to obtain sufficient evidence of an arrangement from sales that were sold through our distribution network.

 Now shifting gears to the new standard.
 When applying the new standard, we are required to apply a principles-based framework also in a rigorous and consistent manner.
 Under the new standard, the sell-through method of revenue recognition no longer exists.
-As a result, some end user documentation and channel deals (26:31) is no longer required for the timing of our revenue recognition.
+As a result, some end user documentation in channel deals is no longer required for the timing of our revenue recognition.
 In addition, there will be less situations when we recognize software revenue on a cash basis.

 As a result, when the new standard is applied, it results in approximately $2.8 million of net software revenue from perpetual deals being recast to an earlier period.
 Also, $1.2 million of the adjustment is due to the subscription accounting change we just discussed in a representative example.
 The remaining adjustment of $1.7 million is simply a reclassification of certain costs that were previously accounted for as operating expenses.